orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

 ## Creating and Managing Services

-In this section you will create the `k8s-hello-world` service and "expose" the `k8s-hello-world` Pod.
+In this section you will create the `hello-node` service and "expose" the `hello-node` Pod.
 You will learn how to:

 * Create a service
 * Use label and selectors to expose a limited set of Pods externally